sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_digital _dice_uno.rst

         int stat = digitalRead(keyIn); //store value read from keyIn

-        if(stat == HIGH) // check if the pushbutton is pressed, If yes, the corresponding pin is high level
+        if(stat == HIGH) /*check if the pushbutton is pressed, If yes, the corresponding pin is high level*/

         {

             num ++; //*num* adds 1

-            if(num > 1) //If *num* > 1, clear the value.
-This is to prevent repeated
-            pressing.
-So just count it as once no matter how many times you press.
+            if(num > 1) /*If num> 1, clear the value.
+This is to prevent repeated pressing.
+So just count it as once no matter how many times you press.*/

             {